 Next, let’s talk about the copy and design of your bulk emails.

 First, always use a familiar name and address when you’re sending bulk email.
 Make sure the name, email address and company name are consistent so it doesn’t arouse any suspicion or concerns.

 To get an idea, let’s take a look at a spam email pretending to be Walmart.
 You see immediate differences in the subject line (WalmartPoints), the email domain (@bonuslatestspecialinfo.com) and the company name (Walmart).
 Consistency reduces the chance of being marked as spam and makes it easier for your reader to recognize exactly who is sending them emails:

 You should also avoid spammy words in the copy.
 Sales-heavy words like “discount,” “free,” “order” and “cash” are used often in spam emails and flagged by ISPs.

 Formatting and style details can also put you at risk of being flagged as spam content.
-Avoid capitalizing everything or using unusual formatting like extra exclamation points or extremely large or small text.
+Avoid capitalizing everything before reaching out to other email addresses or using unusual formatting like extra exclamation points or extremely large or small text.

 3. Send relevant emails.

 The best way to send bulk emails without spamming is to provide value to your audience.